winterNebs/TETRIS-FAQ/index.md

 | Giving up/disconnecting           | Lose the battle, but win the war. :)                         |
 | BT cannon/ any loop               | While reliable, unless you are extremely fast, this wont never be enough to kill. |

 Most people tend to pick, and even recommend :scream_cat: , **sub-optimal strategies** to counter c4w and then "**out play during the mid game**".
 And while that is all fine and good, the real issue is all of these strategies will **never put you even, always behind**.
-(Obviously if the opponent messes up then its different, but if you opponent suicides you win so there's no point to even say this ok?).
+(Obviously if the opponent messes up then its different, but if your opponent suicides you win so there's no point to even say this ok?).
 Also "being better than your opponent" is not a valid strategy.

 ## If you don't want to read, you can consider purchasing personalized coaching from me